 Biosecurity Plan 2021-2025

-The plan sets out key objectives and priority actions for our unique region.
+The new Biosecurity plan sets out key objectives and priority actions for our unique region.
 Key issues include invasive pest plants including giant rats tail grass, parthenium, feral Leucaena, landholders (absent and present) awareness and capability and pest animals including wild dogs, feral pigs, rabbits, foxes, Indian myna birds.

 - Most respondents associate General Biosecurity Obligation with controlling and preventing the spread of invasive species.